-Breitbart happily lists all those upset at A&E’s decision; NOM has generated a petition that says Robertson did nothing “hateful”; Ralph Reed wants men to grow ugly beards in support of ugly Christians; but Bryan Fischer with typical hyperbole said Robertson’s suspension is a “turning point in history.”
+Breitbart happily lists all those upset at A&E’s decision; NOM has generated petition that says Robertson did nothing “hateful”; Ralph Reed wants men to grow ugly beards in support of ugly Christians; but Bryan Fischer with typical hyperbole said Robertson’s suspension is “turning point in history.”

 Right.
 I’d like to take you seriously Bryan, but I just can’t.

 Louisiana Governor Bobby Jindal actually released an official statement (he’s the Robertson clan’s governor after all) bringing in the First Amendment,

 Phil Robertson and his family are great citizens of the State of Louisiana.
 The politically correct crowd is tolerant of all viewpoints, except those they disagree with.
 I don’t agree with quite a bit of stuff I read in magazine interviews or see on TV.
 In fact, come to think of it, I find a good bit of it offensive.
 But I also acknowledge that this is a free country and everyone is entitled to express their views.
 In fact, I remember when TV networks believed in the First Amendment.
 It is a messed up situation when Miley Cyrus gets a laugh, and Phil Robertson gets suspended.

 And Rush Limbaugh gets applause while Martin Bashir loses his job.
 Y’all forget that down there in Loosiana, Bobby?